-Adhesives work well with Romeo RIM’s reaction injection molded polyurethane products.
-They can be used to assemble composite components, such as inserts to assemblies or secondary brackets, and join structural ones.
-They are strong, long-lasting, durable, and bond well with our thermoset polymers.
+Adhesives work well with Romeo RIM’s reaction injection molded polyurethane and Dicyclopentadiene products.
+They can be used to assemble composite components, ranging from inserts to assemblies or secondary brackets, and join structural members as well.
+Adhesives are strong, long-lasting, durable, and bond well with our thermoset polymers.
 They are also extremely affordable and help to simplify the production process as well as lessen time and labor requirements.

 There are a wide variety of adhesives available, each with their own unique benefits.
 This guide will help you pick the right adhesive for your project as well as teach you more about the adhesive application process and how to best prepare your products.

 Anything capable of sticking two other things together can be considered an adhesive – from humble Scotch tape to powerful industrial-strength glues.
 Some common adhesives used in manufacturing include silicone, hot melt, rubber, polyvinylacetate, polyimide, anaerobic and water-based.
 However, three of the most common types used to bond composites are epoxies, acrylics, and urethanes, each of which present their own unique advantages.

 Epoxies are among the strongest adhesives as well as the most resistant to temperature and weather.
 They work especially well when bonding composites that are also epoxy-based, and can last for long periods of time with minimal wear and tear.
 Epoxies come in a number of forms, from low-viscosity liquids to solid pastes and films.
 However, they can occasionally become brittle when bonded to certain materials, so they may not be ideal in every situation.

 Acrylics are slightly less strong than epoxies but still quite tough and durable.
 They also boast the fastest cure times of any of the common composite adhesives.
 Adhesives come in both one- and two-component varieties, and as a result bond well with a wide variety of different materials.